wiicode/cybersecurity-framework/bronze-controls/designing-controls/logging-for-security.md

 | Who has logged in remotely out of hours recently?
 Have authentication events happened at unexpected times or from unexpected locations? | VPN servers, remote desktop and VDI logs can capture IP address information and user logs, to show who has accessed the corporate network remotely. |

 ### Table 3: IT asset and configuration information
-This helps an organisation gain context of assets when investigating (or confirming) a cyber attack.
-Without accurate asset information, organisations will struggle to delve into more detailed root cause analysis, or even have the right information to hand for recovery.
+This helps an organization gain context of assets when investigating (or confirming) a cyber attack.
+Without accurate asset information, organizations will struggle to delve into more detailed root cause analysis, or even have the right information to hand for recovery.

 | Incident questions | Event sources |
 | --- | ----------- |